ricardovj/cicdtest/README.md

 # CI/CD Starter Lab

-A minimal app and CI pipeline for teaching CI/CD.
+A minimal app & CI pipeline for teaching CI/CD.

 ## What it contains